tracyjordan/tracyjordan.github.io/blog.md

 title: Blog
 ---

-The project posts on this site are listed below in sequence from newer to older.
+The blog posts on this site are listed below in sequence from newer to older.

 {% assign postsByYear = (site.categories.['blog'] | group_by_exp:"post", "post.date | date: '%Y'" %}
 {% for year in postsByYear %}